grnt426/grnt426.github.io/_posts/2017-06-18-suspsension-of-agency.markdown

 categories: gamedev
 ---

 In narrative mediums (books, comics, tv shows, movies, recordings), Suspension of Disbelief is an integral piece for a consumer to appreciate, enjoy, or even accept the basic premise of fictional works.
-In video games, Suspension of Disbelief also exists but I want to propose that something subtly different also exists, Suspension of Agency.
+In video games, Suspension of Disbelief exists, but I want to propose that something subtly different also exists: Suspension of Agency.
 Suspension of Agency is loosely defined as the player accepting the mechanical restrictions and lack of mechanical systems which enable Free Agency.

 I say the difference between the two is subtle because at first it isn’t obvious that the difference particularly matters.
 When Suspension of Disbelief is combined with Ludonarrative-Dissonance, we can cover most all aspects of when a player must suspend their critical analysis skills in favor of accepting the “truth” of the universe they inhabit.